STRADOS-KRIMO/CAR-Repair-LOCATION-/README.md

 Find the line: SetBlipSprite(blip, 402)

-Replace 402 with a different ID from the GTAV Blip List.
+Replace 402 with a different ID from the (https://docs.fivem.net/docs/game-references/blips/) List.

 402: Wrench (Current)